jan-grimo/inorgmol/notes.md

   - Maybe there's some way with inertial moment axes and an ordered vector space (e.g. heaviest axis along z, second heaviest along x, then ordered from positive z to negative and anticlockwise around the x-y plane
+  - Need to expand testing to all shapes, but expecting failure: asymmetric tops need a different form of standardization and there are shapes where even z axis +/- orientation is important, such as square pyramid

 look through the GitLab issues again!